turlvo/KuKuHarmony/README.md

     - SmartThings Application Work(Configuration)
     8) 'Automation' -> 'SmartApps' -> 'KuKu Harmony (Connect)'
-    9) 'Add a device...' and select a device to add as a Simulated Switch
+    9) 'Add a device...' and select a device to add a Virtual device.
-    10) Select a turn-on command turn-off command
+    10) Select a turn-on command turn-off command and so on.

     [Korean]
     Following below blog's instruction.